Manot 1: Description

 Manot 1 is an adult individual represented by an almost complete skullcap (calvaria) very similar to those of modern humans.
-But it has a relatively small brain size, which is estimated at around 1,100 mL, compared to modern human brain which is about 1,400 mL.
+But it has a relatively small brain size, which is estimated at 1,100 mL, compared to modern human brain which is about 1,400 mL.
 Its unique features are the bun-shaped occipital, the moderate arch of the parietals, flat sagittal area, presence of a suprainiac fossa, and the pronounced superior nuchal line.
 These combined features indicate that it shares a number of features between the most recent African humans and those of European from the Upper Paleolithic period.
 But it has notable differences from those of other archaic humans found in the neighbouring Levant.
 It may also possibly be a human-Neanderthal hybrid.
 The discoverers concluded that:

 The overall shape and discrete morphological features of the Manot 1 calvaria demonstrate that this partial skull is unequivocally modern.